thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 On a commit we trigger Jenkins to run the entire playbook on a virtual instance.
 This checks .yml syntax, and that all tasks in the playbook run.

-A second run with *'--tags unitTests'* confirms we really do have the configuration we intended.
+A second run of just the unit tests, *'--tags unitTests'*, confirms we really do have the configuration we intended.
-With the unitTests post-configuration run we are also confirming that no subsequent tasks have changed our intended state.
-This is particularly relevant for integration testing.
+This is particularly useful for automated integration testing.

 ```
 $ ansible-playbook provisioning/site.yml --tags "unitTests"